Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Neural ARFIMA Model

-The theoretical results established for the NARFIMA$(1,1,k)$ process can be extended, under similar conditions, to the more general NARFIMA$(p,q,k)$ process.
-Although the NARFIMA model captures long memory (frequently observed in exchange rates) dynamics, the process remains asymptotically stationary under the fractional integration parameter $0<d<\frac{1}2{}$ and appropriate constraints on the neural component.
-The established results on asymptotic stationarity and geometric ergodicity of the NARFIMA model have significant practical relevance in financial and macroeconomic time series analysis.
-These theoretical properties justify the model’s use in applied forecasting and policy modeling in the following ways: \begin{enumerate}[label=(\alph*)] \item From a practitioner's perspective, when an irreducible NARFIMA model is estimated from observed time series data, the estimated weights are likely to be close to the true underlying parameters.
-However, if the irreducibility conditions are not satisfied, the model may be misspecified, and any estimated weights should be interpreted with caution. \item Asymptotic stationarity ensures that key statistical moments (mean, variance, and autocovariance) remain well-defined and stable over time, even in the presence of long memory.
-This is essential in macroeconomic and financial applications where persistent shocks such as inflation trends or volatility clusters are common. \item Geometric ergodicity implies that the time series converges rapidly to its stationary distribution.
-This facilitates accurate inference from a single long-run realization, which is particularly useful in economics where multiple independent replications are not available. \item The neural network component of NARFIMA is capable of capturing nonlinearity, asymmetry, and higher-order interactions.
-When combined with stationarity and ergodicity guarantees, this nonlinear structure becomes a reliable tool for modeling regime-dependent behaviors such as crisis dynamics, monetary policy shifts, and speculative bubbles. \item Central banks and financial institutions often require stable, interpretable, and generalizable models.
-The ergodicity and asymptotic stationarity of NARFIMA ensure that its forecasts can be relied upon in real-time decision-making, particularly when designing interventions under uncertainties characterized by long memory and nonlinear dynamics. \end{enumerate}
+The established results on geometric ergodicity and asymptotic stationarity of the NARFIMA model have significant practical relevance in financial and macroeconomic time series analysis.
+Although the NARFIMA model captures long memory (frequently observed in exchange rates) dynamics, the process remains asymptotically stationary under appropriate constraints on the neural component and weak stationarity of the feedback residuals.
+These theoretical properties justify the model’s implementation in applied forecasting and policy modeling in the following ways: \begin{enumerate}[label=(\alph*)] \item Central banks and financial institutions require forecasting models that are stable and generalizable.
+Asymptotic stationarity and geometric ergodicity guarantee that NARFIMA produces well-behaved forecasts even in the presence of long memory.
+This reliability is critical in volatile economic environments, where model instability or divergence would carry substantial policy consequences. \item From a practitioner's perspective, when an irreducible NARFIMA model is estimated from observed time series data, the estimated weights are likely to be close to the true underlying parameters.
+However, if the irreducibility conditions are not satisfied, the model may be misspecified, and any estimated weights should be interpreted with caution. \item The neural network component of NARFIMA is capable of capturing nonlinearity, asymmetry, and higher-order interactions.
+When combined with stationarity and ergodicity guarantees, this nonlinear structure becomes a reliable tool for modeling regime-dependent behaviors such as crisis dynamics and monetary policy shifts. \end{enumerate}